adventurerscodex/uat/uat_docs/dm_tools/dm_tools.md

 - [ ] As a dm, I can delete a read aloud text in an encounter

+- [ ] As a dm, I can add treasure to an encounter and the data persists

-- [ ] As a dm, treasure aloud text can be added, edited, deleted, and persist
+- [ ] As a dm, I can edit treasure in an encounter and the data persists

+- [ ] As a dm, I can delete treasure in an encounter

 - [ ] As a dm, notes aloud text can be edited, and persist